 Deciding which initiatives to include in your future product releases can be daunting.
-Prioritizing your product roadmap is even more difficult when there are too many opportunities to choose from and different stakeholders to satisfy.
+Product prioritization is even more difficult when there are too many opportunities to choose from and too many stakeholders to satisfy.

-Often these all-important decisions are disconnected from a company’s strategic goals, with product planning discussions dominated by opinion, a knee-jerk reaction to the latest lost sale, or the influence of a particularly vocal executive.
+Often these all-important decisions are disconnected from a company’s strategic goals, with product prioritization discussions dominated by opinion, a knee-jerk reaction to the latest lost sale, or the influence of a, particularly vocal executive.

-By using a scoring method to rank your strategic initiatives and major features, product managers can facilitate a more productive discussion about what to include on the product roadmap.
-While there are many inputs that ultimately go into a product decision, a scoring model can help the team have an objective conversation.
+By using a scoring method to guide your product prioritization discussions, product managers can facilitate a more productive conversation about what to include on the product roadmap.
+While there are many inputs that ultimately go into a product decision, a scoring model can help the team have an objective conversation about product prioritization.

 One way to work through the process is with ProductPlan’s Planning Board, a framework to help prioritize product opportunities.
 Based on product management best practices, the Planning Board helps you and your team objectively score new initiatives.
 More importantly, the Planning Board gives you a process to guide your strategic discussions.